Wu Jin: Death

 Wu Jin was diagnosed with cancer of the ampulla of Vater, a rare form of the disease, in 2006.

 He received treatment at the National Cheng Kung University Hospital in Taiwan and the United States.

-Wu's health began to deteriorate in December, 2007 following a trip to Mainland China.
-He died on Monday, 14 January 2008, at National Cheng Kung University Hospital in Tainan, Taiwan, at the age of 74.
-Wu was survived by his wife.
+Wu's health began to deteriorate in December 2007 following a trip to Mainland China.
+He died on 14 January 2008 at National Cheng Kung University Hospital in Tainan, Taiwan, at the age of 74.
+Wu was survived by his wife, Tzu-Chen C. Wu.
 His funeral took place in Tainan on 27 January 2008.